ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 The criteria for this award are quite broad and cannot be applied as a rigid standard to any one individual.
 The award is a suggestive award and each nomination is considered on the basis of the individual’s merits and contributions.

-Recommendations for consideration for the award may be sent to the ANS Executive Director at any time.
-Recommendations made to the Executive Director are presented to the Honors and Awards Committee, where they are evaluated.
+Nominations are evaluated by the ANS Honors and Awards Committee.
 The nominee must receive a majority of the total membership’s positive votes, with no more than twenty percent (20%) of the Honors and Awards Committee voting in the negative to be recommended for the award.
 A positive recommendation by the Honors and Awards Committee is then forwarded to the ANS Executive Committee for approval.

 Nominations must include the completed nomination form accompanied by the following supporting documents: